corpus-core/colibri-stateless/bindings/emscripten/README.md

 ## Building

 In order to build the Javascript bindings, you need to have [emscripten installed](https://emscripten.org/docs/getting_started/downloads.html).

+**Important:** This project has been tested and is known to work with Emscripten SDK version **4.0.3**.
+Using `latest` or other versions may lead to unexpected build issues.
+We recommend using version 4.0.3 for stability.

 ```sh
 git clone https://github.com/corpus-core/c4.git